walicar/emsc-ffmpeg/README.md

-# ffmpeg-emsc
+# ffmpeg-emsc basics
-Client side transcoding video (.mp4, .mov, .mkv) to .mp4 using ffmpeg libraries to meet an 8MB size limit
+Basic code to get started with ffmpeg and Emscripten

 ## Overview
 - `web/` contains all of the files that will be used to render website